 At first glance, this might sound difficult or confusing, but you don’t need to be a trained counselor or psychologist to use this technique.
 It simply involves making observations about what you see.
 “I can see that you feel really sad today, Heather.
 I wonder if you might be worried about how you’re going to make it through the day without your mom.”
-This gives your student the gift of understanding, which might be all she needs.
+This gives your anxious student the gift of understanding, which might be all she needs.
 When that child knows that you understand how she is feeling, she will be much more likely to connect and calm down.

 After you’ve shown the student that you understand their anxiety, it’s very appropriate to try to distract the student by engaging them in some way.
 Perhaps you draw in another student who can be that child’s new buddy, or you turn the child’s attention to a fun, hands-on activity.

-On a side note: After a healthy 5-10 minutes with parents in the room, I kindly let them know that I appreciate them for walking their child to class and that NOW it’s time for us to begin our day.
+After a healthy 5-10 minutes with parents in the room, I kindly let them know that I appreciate them for walking their child to class, but that it’s now time for us to begin our day.
 Students who are crying and latching on to parents especially need their parent to leave.
-It WON’T get better if the parent is standing there.
+It WON’T get better if the parent hovers over the child or sneaks around in the hallways.
 The sooner they leave, the better.